 The Company's management and various support functions are centralized at the Company's Corporate Headquarters in Clearwater, Florida.
-As of March 31, 2014 the Company employed a total of 326 persons, 3 of whom work for NDS and 323 of whom work for Nicholas Financial.
+As of March 31, 2015 the Company employed a total of 334 persons, of which 41 persons were employed at the Company's Corporate Headquarters.
 None of the Company's employees are subject to a collective bargaining agreement, and the Company considers its relations with its employees generally to be good.